January 28, 2017; re-written October 15, 2019; revised January 20, 2021 (#13)

 7. Anything in this world — living or inert — has that anicca nature.
 A sankata is born, goes through the formation process, reaches the peak condition, starts to decay, and becomes dead or destroyed at some point; see, “Root Cause of Anicca – Five Stages of a Sankata.”

 - Some things (sankata) last a short time: for example, a fly or a flower.
 Other things can last for tens of years: for example, humans or a car.
-Then some things/beings live much longer: for example, a Brahma or a star system like our Solar system.
+Some things/beings live much longer: for example, a Brahma or a star system like our Solar system.

 - But eventually, anything in this world — a sankata — decays and is destroyed at some point.